hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The `location` attribute allows the position of meaurements to be described.
 An alternative attribute 'geoLocation" can be used instead as a compact way of describing an Earth-based fise dposition for a dataset's measurements.

-To indicate a dataset with a single location for all measurements, the `location` object must have four attributes that represent a single vector position value.
+To indicate that there is a single location for all measurements in a dataset, use a `location` object with these four attributes:
 ```
 "location": {
    "point": [value_A, value_B, value_C],